iotaledger/integration-services/documentation/docs/getting_started/installation/nodejs/local_setup.md

 #### Setup SSI-Bridge

-1. Move into the folder `ssi-bridge`
+1. Move into the folder `ssi-bridge`.
-1. Adjust the PORT env var of the `.env` file to `PORT=3001`
+2. Adjust the PORT env var of the `.env` file to `PORT=3001`.
-3. Run the following commands
+3. Run the following commands to install dependencies, build the project, set up the API, and finally start the SSI-Bridge:

 ```
 npm install